-APJ advocates for electoral reform that includes ranked choice voting, also called instant runoff voting, a process that allows broad participation from a wide range of voices, allowing third-party and independent candidates to have a genuine voice in the political process (rather than playing the role of “spoiler”).
-You can read more about the advantages of Ranked Choice Voting here.
+APJ advocates for electoral reform that includes ranked-choice voting, also called instant runoff voting, a process that allows broad participation from a wide range of voices, allowing third-party and independent candidates to have a genuine voice in the political process (rather than playing the role of “spoiler”).

 Criminal Justice Reform

 Government has a responsibility to protect the welfare of its citizens and hold those who commit crimes accountable for their actions while also affirming the God-given dignity of both offenders and victims alike.
-APJ advocates for reforms at the local, state and federal level that reduce inequities in the criminal justice system and encourage a more restorative approach to justice.
+APJ advocates for reforms at the local, state, and federal levels that reduce inequities in the criminal justice system and encourage a more restorative approach to justice.

 Ending Predatory Payday Lending